Parallelizing queries

 Managing thread pool sizes

-The maximum parallelism of query initialization and update processing is determined by the Operation Initialization Thread Pool and the Update Graph Processor Thread Pool.
+The maximum parallelism of query initialization and update processing is determined by the Operation Initialization Thread Pool and the Periodic Update Graph Thread Pool.
 The size of these values is controlled using the properties described in the table below:

 Thread Pool PropertyDefault ValueDescription